garrandall/popular-music-data/tracks/twist-my-arm-the-pointer-sisters.md

   start_date: '1986-03-29'
 ---

-Oooo-ooo- twist my arm
+Oooo-oo- twist my arm
-Oooo-ooo- twist my arm
+Oooo-oo- twist my arm
 I'll give you something
 Don't you want it that bad
 Do you want it